 -

-National Honor Society news clippings A 1938 news clipping about Georgine E. Upshur being elected to the honor society and nomination as the second colored girl in history
+National Honor Society news clippings A 1938 news clipping about Georgine E. Upshur being nominated and elected to the honor society at the Philadelphia High School for Girls.
+Upshur was the second colored girl in the school's history to be nominated.

 -